startupdotdev/elevator-music-stack/README.md

 - as essentialist collection of components (e.g. wallet-connect)

 All code is authored to be easy to follow, not perfectly abstracted.
-This allows folks that use this library to feel the weight and motion of how the unterlying technology functions.
+This allows folks that use this library to feel the weight and motion of how the underlying technology functions.

 ## App Lifecycle